bbredesen/mjson2go/README.md

 ```

 ## Field specification
-All parts of the parameter specifier are optional, though you must at least provide a name after "%%" to create a parameter with default values.
+All parts of the parameter specifier are optional, including the parameter name.
+You can simply write "%%" to create a parameter with all default values.
+Parameter names can be repeated to reuse the same value in the output.

 `"%%<name>%<type>%<order>"`

 `<name>` - The parameter name.
-Defaults to `p<index>` (p0, p1, etc.).
+Defaults to p\<index\> (p0, p1, etc.).
 Note that the tool will not stop you from using a Go keyword as a name.

 `<type>` - The Go type specification.
-Defaults to `string`.
-Non-primitive types will be imported to the file via goimports
+Defaults to string.
+The tool will run goimports after code generation and attempt to import non-primitive types.

 `<order>` - Numeric key for the order of paramters in the function specification.
 Need not be sequential.

-For example: `%%articleType` (defaults to string), `%%userId%int`, `%%beforeDate%time.Time`, or `%%mongoKey%primitive.ObjectID`
+Parameters default to source order, with the caveat that all explicitly ordered parameters are added first.

+Usage examples:

+- `"%%articleType"` (defaults to string)
+- `"%%userId%int"`
+- `"%%beforeDate%time.Time"`
+- `"%%mongoKey%primitive.ObjectID"`
+- `"%%"`

 ## Command Line Flags